Explore navigation and search

 In this series of tutorials, we’re going to navigate around your code in the most efficient way.
 With the example code provided below you can try all of the features mentioned in these tutorials.

 The tutorials are located in the ascending order: the first one describes the most basic navigation facilities of PyCharm, while the last ones relate to alternative ways of navigation.

 The parts 1-5 use the same example code.
 The part 6 relates to Django and thus makes use of the code example from Step 4.
-Creating and Running Your First Django Project
+Create and Run your first Django project

 Learning all the navigation features and capabilities is out of scope.
 With these tutorials you’ll learn the most important ways to navigate around your code by example.